ajsgray/general/README.md

 My personal notes, items of interest, things to do and learn, and anything else.

+Let's see if I can commit this change to the general repo.

 ## Work
 - [The Tenerife Property Guide](https://www.thetenerifepropertyguide.com)
 - [The Canarian Property Guide](https://www.canarianpropertyguide.com)